 Monetary profit is objective.
-You can touch it in the cash box or see it on your bank account with an accuracy of two decimal places.
+You can touch it in the cash box or see it on your bank account with a precision of two decimal places.
 Value is a subjective concept.
 So economics has to deal FIRST with measurable profit and LATER ON with value.
 Economists did it the other way round and this is like putting your boots on and then to try to get into your trousers.
 This has never worked and never will.
 It is simply a dilettantish methodological mistake.
 And this mistake is built into the neoclassical axiom set which is subjective-behavioral.
 This is the ultimate root cause of the scientific failure of economics.

-In order to get economics out of folk psychology and folk sociology the Walrasian subjective-behavioral axioms have to be REPLACED by objective-structural axioms.*
+In order to get economics out of folk psychology and folk sociology, the Walrasian subjective-behavioral axioms have to be REPLACED by objective-structural axioms.#1

 Iron Rule of methodology: deal first with the objective aspects of reality and then with the subjective aspects.
 Economics cannot be built upon green cheese behavioral assumptions and nonentities like constrained optimization and equilibrium.
 ALL models that contain these two concepts are a priori false and this is more than 90 percent of the content of peer-reviewed economic journals.